tonton-pixel/emoji-patterns/README.md

 // All emoji (U+FE0F optional)
 emojiPatterns["Emoji_All"] = emojiPatterns["Emoji_Keyboard"].replace (/(\\u{FE0F}|\\uFE0F)/gi, "$1?");
 ```
+### Notes

-Please note that the order of the basic patterns in the compound patterns is critical.
+- The order of the basic patterns in the compound patterns is critical.
 Since a regular expression is greedy by default, the longest patterns must come first.
 The same strategy is also used when generating the **Emoji_ZWJ_Sequence** pattern itself.

+- In the compound patterns, `${Emoji_Modifier_Base}${Emoji_Modifier}` can be replaced by `${Emoji_Modifier_Sequence}` which is strictly equivalent (but more verbose).

+- Providing patterns as strings instead of regular expressions does require the extra step of using `new RegExp ()` to actually make use of them, but it has two main advantages:

+    - Flags can be set differently depending on how the patterns are used.

+    - The patterns can be further modified before being turned into regular expressions; for instance, unwanted sub-patterns can be discarded by replacing them with an empty string, or the pattern can be embedded into a larger one.
+See examples below.

 ## Installing